Skip to main content

 Who is at fault in a head-on collision in North Carolina?

 In most head-on collisions, the driver who crossed the center line or entered the wrong lane is at fault.
 NC law (N.C.
 Gen. Stat.
-20-148) requires drivers to keep to the right side of the highway.
+20-146 and 20-148) requires drivers to keep to the right side of the highway.
 However, there are exceptions -- if you were partially in the other lane, if the road lacked proper markings, or if a third vehicle forced the other driver into your lane.
 Contributory negligence still applies.

 What causes most head-on collisions on NC roads?